susanBuck/notes/04_PHP/03_Variables.md

 ## Variable References

+We already talked about assigning variables by reference, now let's look at how they're used in functions...

-If you pass a variable *by reference* to a function, that function has the ability to modify the variable you're passing.
+If you pass a variable **by reference** to a function, **that function has the ability to modify the variable you're passing**.

 For example, let's start with a scenario where the parameter passed to a function is *not* passed by reference: